gil-sternlib/Barkuni_task/README.md

 # Barkuni_task
-All Terraform files are under infra
+All Terraform files are under infra,
-All Kubernetes files are under eks-cluster
+All Kubernetes files are under eks-cluster,
 All App files are under app